jmsaavedrar/convnet2/README.md

 # Running a Simple Example
 ## Prepare the dataset for training

-We will need the following files train.txt and test.txt.
+We will need the files *train.txt* and *test.txt*.
 These files should contain the list of images that will be used for training and testing, respectively.
 Each file should come in a two-column format, the first column is the absolute filename for each image, and the second is the corresponding class (0-indexed).
 The separator between columns is the tab character.

 For this example, we will use the MNIST dataset that can be download as specified [above](#datasets).
 If you want to try with a smaller datataset, you can use [MNIST-5000](#mnist5000).

 ## Prepare a configuration file

 To facilitate the parameter setting, we include a configuration file with the following parameters:
-- NUM_EPOCHS: *It is the number of epochs the training will run*
+- NUM_EPOCHS: *It is the number of epochs the training will run.*
-- NUM_CLASSES = *It is the number of classes in your problem*
+- NUM_CLASSES = *It is the number of classes in your problem.*
-- BATCH_SIZE = *Size of each batch*
+- BATCH_SIZE = *Size of each batch.*
 - VALIDATION_STEPS = *It is the number of iterations required to cover the validation dataset.
-It is equal to validation_size/batch_size*
+It is equal to validation_size/batch_size.*
-- LEARNING_RATE = *It is the learning rate*
+- LEARNING_RATE = *It is the learning rate.*
-- SNAPSHOT_DIR = *It is the path where the weights will be stored during training*
+- SNAPSHOT_DIR = *It is the path where the weights will be stored during training.*
-- DATA_DIR = *It is the path where train.txt and test.txt are stored*
+- DATA_DIR = *It is the path where train.txt and test.txt are stored.*
-- CHANNELS = *It is the number of channels for the input images*
+- CHANNELS = *It is the number of channels for the input images.*
-- IMAGE_TYPE = *It is a customized name that will define the type of preprocessing applied to the input images*
+- IMAGE_TYPE = *It is a customized name that will define the type of preprocessing applied to the input images.*
-- IMAGE_WIDTH = *The target image width*
+- IMAGE_WIDTH = *The target image width.*
-- IMAGE_HEIGHT = *The target image height*
+- IMAGE_HEIGHT = *The target image height.*
-- SHUFFLE_SIZE = *It is used to reserve a fixed memory for shuffling the data*
+- SHUFFLE_SIZE = *It is used to reserve a fixed memory for shuffling the data.*
 - CKPFILE = *It is the abosulte path from initial weights are loaded.
 It is optional.*

 We can include different sets of parameters for various experiments.
 To make each configuration unique, we have a section name.